symbol/symbol-docs/source/guides/transaction/atomic-cross-chain-swap-between-NEM-public-and-private-chain.rst

 Background
 **********

 Alice and Bob want to exchange **10 alice tokens for 10 bob tokens**.
-The problem is that they are not in the same blockchain: alice:token is defined in NEM public chain, whereas bob:token is only present in a private chain using catapult technology.
+The problem is that they are not in the same blockchain: alice token is defined in NEM public chain, whereas bob token is only present in a private chain using Catapult technology.

-.. note:: NEM's private and future public chain share the SDK.
-You could implement atomic cross-chain swap between blockchains using different technologies if they permit the :ref:`secret lock/proof mechanism <lock-hash-algorithm>`.

 One non-atomic solution could be: